Fly responsibly, fly ATR

 Source: Aviation Benefits Beyond Borders, Powering global economic growth, employment, trade links, tourism and support for sustainable development through air transport, October 2018, ATAG – p.
 7 / 32

-- 40% less CO2 emissions per trip than regional jets on an average route of 300 NM (550 km).
+- 40% less CO2 emissions per trip on an average route of 300 NM (550 km).

 - 2.8L / 100km for a 550km trip (one hour) on a per seat basis (for 72 PAX, which is the standard ATR configuration).

 - ATR consume 40% less fuel per trip than regional jets.

 As fuel represents most of the operating costs for airlines, needless to say that economy and environment go hand in hand.